 Instead, opt for a chemical exfoliator, which is an enzyme or acid-based formula.
 Chemical exfoliants have a smaller molecular structure, which means they can penetrate deeper into the skin to dissolve and dislodge the glue that binds dirt in your pores and causes dead skin cell build-up.
 Look for AHAs like glycolic and lactic acid, as well as BHAs like salicylic acid.
 Dr. Dennis Gross highly recommends salicylic acid as “it’s oil soluble so it’s able to deeply penetrate and unclog oil-ridden pores.”
 It’s also anti-inflammatory and antibacterial so it’ll help stamp out any acne bacteria in the skin.

 Evening: We prefer to exfoliate at night, as it gives your skin time to heal and replenish before being exposed to the sun.
-Especially, if you’re using an ingredient as potent as The Ordinary’s AHA 30% + BHA 2% Peeling Solution, $12.
+Especially, if you’re using an ingredient as potent as The Ordinary’s AHA 30% + BHA 2% Peeling Solution, $10.
 It’s one of our faves as it packs a serious punch featuring four types of AHA’s, as well as salicylic acid and hyaluronic acid to hydrate (although you should only need to use it every other week).
-We also like the Go-To Exfoliating Swipeys, $35, as they’re infused with lactic acid to removing any dead skin, as well as aloe Vera to soothe any existing pimples.
+We also like the Go-To Exfoliating Swipeys, $46, as they’re infused with lactic acid to remove any dead skin, as well as aloe Vera to soothe any existing pimples.

 Avoid exfoliating more often than three times a week, and on the days that you do exfoliate, avoid using your products that contain AHAs and BHAs.

 Posts You'll Love: